The master's degree program in Nursing at Colorado Christian University is accredited by the Commission on Collegiate Nursing Education.

 - Certificates: Healthcare Administration Certificate

-The Nursing Education specialty emphasis prepares nurses to work as nurse educators in diverse settings such as colleges and universities, hospitals, long-term care, or home health and public health.
-The program emphasizes faith and learning while integrating holistic teaching methods, instructional design, Christian principles, teaching/learning principles, staff development strategies, student/nurse assessment, and program evaluation.
+Nursing Education — This track prepares nurses to work as nurse educators in diverse settings such as colleges and universities, hospitals, long-term care, or home health and public health.
+The program emphasizes faith and learning while integrating holistic teaching methods, instructional design, Christian principles, teaching/learning principles, staff development strategies, student/nurse assessment, innovative teaching strategies, and program evaluation.
 The nursing graduate will be an innovative change agent while teaching within academic or health care settings with experience in using best practices in teaching.
-Clinical practicum experiences are distributed over four courses for a total of 245 clinical hours.
+Clinical practicum experiences are distributed over four courses for a total of 245 clinical hours, 90 of which are direct patient care hours.

 Benefits of the MSN Nursing program at CCU